By Anna Wentlent

-As school districts face another year of budget cuts, music programs and teacher positions continue to be in jeopardy.
+As school districts continue to face budget cuts, music programs and teacher positions continue to be in jeopardy.
 In addition to being a regular advocate for music to your administration and school board, one of the most important things you can do is integrate your program into daily school life.
-The arts should not relegated to separate classes that students go to as part of the “specials” cycle; but rather, artistic involvement should be a consistent, permeating aspect of life at school.
+The arts should not be relegated to separate classes that students go to as part of the “specials” cycle; but rather, artistic involvement should be a consistent, permeating aspect of life at school.

 To begin with, remember that you are not alone!
 Even thought you may be the only music teacher in your building, there are bound to be teachers and staff members (don’t forget secretaries, guidance counselors, principals, etc.) who have some musical background and appreciation for the arts in general.
 Make this fact known!
 I used to start the school year by putting together a giant paper tree on the wall outside my room.
 On it were hung individual paper apples for every teacher and staff member, listing their name and musical experience, be that playing clarinet in fourth grade band, singing in collegiate ensembles, or spending time on the road as a sound technician for a rock band!
 (Yes, that last one is true.)
 Many musical conversations resulted from walking past that tree in the hallway.